Gluten-Free Dairy-Free Banana Bread tastes just like the classic version: fluffy, moist, slightly sweet and full of banana flavor.

 Instructions

 - First, please make sure all your ingredients are at room temperature.
-If your eggs are fridge cold, submerge them in a bowl of very warm water.
-If the maple syrup is cold, measuring out 1/4 cup, put the measuring glass in a bowl and fill the bowl with very warm water until it reaches the height of the maple syrup.
+If your eggs are fridge cold, submerge them in a bowl of very warm water for 5 minutes.
+If the maple syrup is cold, measure out ¼ cup, put the measuring glass in a bowl and fill the bowl with very warm water until it reaches the height of the maple syrup.
+Let it sit for about 5 minutes.

 - Line the long sides of a 9×5" loaf pan with parchment paper with some coming up just past the top of the pan.
 Spray the short sides with cooking spray.